HFSSAutoConfiguration#

 add_solder_ball

-Append a new SolderBallsInfo entry to the configuration.
+Append a new solder ball definition to the configuration.

 add_simulation_setup